 I visited Kiev for several weeks in 2014 during the last few days of the Euromaidan protests.
 Fortunately, the violent protests had mostly ended by that time.
 However, this did not mean that Kiev was free of potential danger, especially at night.

 My residence in Kiev was a short walk to Maidan Square.
 One morning I visited Maidan to learn that there had been a grenade attack the night before.
 Additionally, that morning I made an HD video as I walked through the protester’s camp in Independence Square, listen carefully and you will distinctly hear gunshots in the background.
 Nonetheless, protesters still camped out in Maiden, although their numbers had diminished significantly.

-Public protests began in Maiden on November 21, 2013 demanding broader integration with the European Union.
-The protests evolved into the 2014 Ukrainian Revolution after President Viktor Yanukovych signed a large economic agreement with Russia and used heavy handed tactics against the Maidan protestors.
+The Euromaidan public protests began in Maiden Square on November 21, 2013 demanding broader integration with the European Union.
+However, the protests evolved into the 2014 Ukrainian Revolution after President Viktor Yanukovych signed a large economic agreement with Russia.

-The clashes between police and protestors grew increasingly violent.
-Between February 18-23 2014 over 100 people were killed by sniper fire.
+The escalating clashes between police and protestors grey increasingly dangerous and violent.
+As a result, sniper fire took the lives of over 100 people between February 18-23 2014.
 However, examination of the bodies revealed that similar bullet wounds killed both protestors and police officers.

 This indicates that the snipers may have been deployed to stoke tensions.
 Possible provocateurs include foreign agents or Ukrainian security forces.
-Hennadiy Moskal, a former deputy head of Ukraine’s main security agency suggested in an interview published in the Ukrainian newspaper Dzerkalo Tizhnya:
+As Hennadiy Moskal, a former deputy head of Ukraine’s main security agency suggested in an interview.

 - The senior officer convicted lost his right hand in an accident 6 years previously.
 However, the photo of a man holding a rifle used to convict him showed he had both hands.